-The methodology we develop is quite general and is readily transportable to different football competition draws, and indeed to other sports that carry out public draws of this kind.
+The methodology we develop is quite general and is readily transportable to different football competition draws, and indeed to other sports which carry out public draws of this kind (for example the 2021 World Men's Handball Championships, [19]).
 We will focus on the FIFA World Cup given its global appeal.

-Sequential simulation of complex probability distributions has a long history of use in statistics (e.g., particle filtering, nested sampling, rare event simulation, simulated annealing, etc.).
-This article considers a rather different application of these techniques, which nevertheless require statistical thinking, design and analyses.
-We will thus utilize key state of the art techniques from the computational statistics literature such as stratified resampling for sequential Monte Carlo (Kitagawa, 1996), and retrospective simulation for the simulation of distributions with intractable probabilities, see, for example, Beskos et al. (2006).
+Sequential simulation of complex probability distributions has a long history of use in statistics (e.g. particle filtering, nested sampling, rare event simulation, simulated annealing, etc.).
+This paper considers a rather different application of these techniques, which nevertheless require statistical thinking, design, and analyses.
+We will thus utilise key state of the art techniques from the Computational Statistics literature such as stratified resampling for sequential Monte Carlo [23], and retrospective simulation for the simulation of distributions with intractable probabilities, see e. g.
+[1].

 1.1.
-The 2022 FIFA World Cup Group Draw
+The 2022 FIFA World Cup group draw

 The 2022 FIFA World Cup took place in November/December 2022, in Qatar.
-It involved 32 national teams-31 who qualified through competition, plus the host team Qatar who qualified automatically.
+It involved 32 national teams - 31 who qualified through competition, plus the host team Qatar who qualified automatically.
 These 32 teams needed to be partitioned into 8 groups of 4 teams each, who would all play each other in the group stage of the competition.

 The group assignments were subject to various restrictions as follows.
-The 32 teams were first partitioned into 4 seeded pots, with Pot 1 consisting of the host team Qatar plus the seven most highly ranked teams (according to the official FIFA national team rankings), Pot 2 consisting of the next 8 highest ranked teams, and so on (with the proviso that at the time there were three places still to be decided via various playoffs, and each of these undetermined slots were placed in Pot 4).
-In addition, each team is affiliated to one of the six continental federation regions: UEFA (Europe; 13 qualifying teams; henceforth Eu), CONMEBOL (South America; 4 or 5 teams; henceforth SA), CONCACAF (North and Central America; 3 or 4 teams; henceforth NA), AFC (Asia; 5 or 6 teams; henceforth As), CAF (Africa; 5 teams; henceforth Af) and OFC (Oceania; 0 or 1 team; henceforth Oc).
+The 32 teams were first partitioned into 4 seeded pots, with Pot 1 consisting of the hosts Qatar plus the seven most highly ranked teams (according to the official FIFA national team rankings),

+Pot 2 consisting of the next 8 highest ranked teams, and so on (with the proviso that at the time there were three places still to be decided via various playoffs, and each of these undetermined slots were placed in Pot 4).
+In addition, each team is affiliated to one of the 6 continental federation regions: UEFA (Europe; 13 teams; henceforth Eu), CONMEBOL (South America; 4 or 5 teams; henceforth SA), CONCACAF (North and Central America; 3 or 4 teams; henceforth NA), AFC (Asia; 5 or 6 teams; henceforth As), CAF (Africa; 5 teams; henceforth Af), and OFC (Oceania; 0 or 1 team; henceforth Oc).
 The assigned pots were as follows:

-Pot 1: Qatar[As], Belgium[Eu], Brazil[SA], France[Eu], Argentina[SA], England[Eu], Portugal[Eu], Spain[Eu].

-Pot 2: Denmark[Eu], Netherlands[Eu], Germany[Eu], Switzerland[Eu], Croatia[Eu], Mexico[NA], USA[NA], Uruguay[SA].

-Pot 3: Iran[As], Serbia[Eu], Japan[As], Senegal[Af], Tunisia[Af], Poland[Eu], KoreaRep[As], Morocco[Af].

-Pot 4: Wales/Scot/Ukr[Eu], Peru/UAE/Au[SA,As], CostaRica/NZ[NA,Oc], Saudi Arabia[As], Cameroon[Af], Ecuador[SA], Canada[NA], Ghana[Af].
+- Pot 1: Qatar[As], Belgium[Eu], Brazil[SA], France[Eu], Argentina[SA], England[Eu], Portugal[Eu], Spain[Eu]. - Pot 2: Denmark[Eu], Netherlands[Eu], Germany[Eu], Switzerland[Eu], Croatia[Eu], Mexico[NA], USA[NA], Uruguay[SA]. - Pot 3: Iran[As], Serbia[Eu], Japan[As], Senegal[Af], Tunisia[Af], Poland[Eu], Kore-aRep[As], Morocco[Af]. - Pot 4: Wales/Scot/Ukr[Eu], Peru/UAE/Au[SA,As], CostaRica/NZ[NA,Oc], Saudi-Arabia[As], Cameroon[Af], Ecuador[SA], Canada[NA], Ghana[Af].

-The reason for the uncertainty in three of the team names in Pot 4 is that, due to delays caused by Covid-19 and the war in Ukraine, not all teams had been finalized by the time of the draw, so placeholders were used.
-Two of the placeholders corresponded to two different potential regions, so their placements had to satisfy the geographical constraints for both of the corresponding regions.
+(The reason for the uncertainty in three of the team names in Pot 4 is that, due to delays caused by Covid-19 and the war in Ukraine, not all teams had been finalised by the time of the draw, so placeholders were used.
+Two of the placeholders corresponded to two different potential regions, so they had to satisfy the geographical constraints for both of the corresponding regions.)

-In terms of these specifications, the restrictions on group formations were that each group needed to include one team from each of the four pots, and furthermore include either one or two teams from Eu plus either 0 or 1 teams from each of the other regions.
+In terms of these specifications, the restrictions on group formations were that each group needed to include one team from each of the 4 pots, and furthermore include either 1 or 2 teams from Eu plus either 0 or 1 teams from each of the other regions.